 14. Clip It Right

 The chest clip of your harness should be positioned at the same level as your child’s armpit.
-This helps restrain your baby’s body, keeping your child in the safe cocoon of your car seat even if your car rolls over or spins.
+This helps restrain your baby’s body, keeping your child in the safe cocoon of your car seat even if your vehicle rolls over or spins.

-Position the chest clip too low and your child could be thrown from the car seat.
+Position the chest clip too low, and your child could be thrown from the car seat.

 How to Install an Infant Car Seat

 Your new car seat has arrived, but what next?
 There’s a tear, a snap, and an avalanche of plastic parts, manuals in 13 different languages, and you, standing there with no clue where to start.
 Don’t fret; we’re here to help.

 - Read the instruction manual.
 Playing the guessing game won’t save you any time.
 And even if you’ve mastered the ins-and-outs of your last car seat, each unit has its own quirks that can quickly trip you up.

 - Position your car seat in the rear center seat if possible.
 Not only is this the safest spot for your kid – he or she will be a safe distance from any points of impact – but it’s also a comfortable location for you to install the seat.